 Support Issues.
-With any application as sophisticated as this one, you’re bound to have questions.
+With any application as sophisticated as this one, you're bound to have questions.
 Blog comments are a terrible place to handle support issues although we welcome general comments about our articles and software.
 If you have particular support issues, we encourage you to get actively involved in the PBX in a Flash Forums.
-It’s the best Asterisk tech support site in the business, and it’s all free!
-We maintain a thread with the latest Patches for Orgasmatron 5.1 and 5.2.
+It's the best Asterisk tech support site in the business, and it's all free!
+We maintain a thread with the latest Patches and Bug Fixes for Incredible PBX.
 Please have a look.
 Unlike some forums, ours is extremely friendly and is supported by literally hundreds of Asterisk gurus and thousands of ordinary users just like you.
-So you won’t have to wait long for an answer to your questions.
+So you won't have to wait long for an answer to your questions.

 Need help with Asterisk?
 Visit the PBX in a Flash Forum.

 Or Try the New, Free PBX in a Flash Conference Bridge.

 If you're wondering what your fellow man is reading on Nerd Vittles these days, wonder no more.
 Visit our new whos.amung.us

 statistical web site and check out what's happening.
 It's a terrific resource both for us and for you.

 New Vitelity Special.

 Vitelity has generously offered a new discount for PBX in a Flash users.
 You now can get an almost half-price DID and 60 free minutes from our special Vitelity sign-up link

 .
 If you're seeking the best flexibility in choosing an area code and phone number plus the lowest entry level pricing plus high quality calls, then Vitelity is the hands-down winner.
 Vitelity provides Tier A DID inbound service in over 3,000 rate centers throughout the US and Canada.
 And, when you use our special link to sign up